Brece/codewars/challenges/The_Supermarket_Queue/readme.md

 **Input**
 - customers: an array of positive integers representing the queue.
 Each integer represents a customer, and its value is the amount of time they require to check out.
-- n: a positive integer, the number of checkout tills.
+- n: a positive integer, the number of checkout tills (Kasse).

 **Output**
 - The function should return an integer, the total time required.